How is compost anything but organic?

 Recently we had a response to a blog post about our compost and how it is considered Organic.
 The question was, “How is compost anything but organic?
 You put the term organic in front of it so you can charge more for the same thing.”

-Great question!
+This is a great question!
 This is an answer that is probably helpful to a lot of interested consumers about the necessity, purpose, or value of the “organic” label.

 To a certain extent, you are correct: most compost – if it truly is compost – is what we call “lower case ‘o’ organic” – meaning it is made from natural, carbon-based ingredients like plants or manure.
 We, too, have seen some other companies and products on the market that refer to their compost as “organic compost”, perhaps to – as you say – be able to charge more, but are nothing other than compost – and of varying quality.